honeysol/mobx-library/packages/mobx-autoclose/README.md

 ## Overview

-Resource controller based on MobX, with automatically resource generation and release.
+Autoclose handler based on MobX, with automatic resource generation and release.

 If `delay` field is specified, the cache is retained until `delay` millisecond after `object.get(key)` is unobserved or untracked access is performed.